Orillia, Ontario L3V 6K7 Canada

 Conserved Lands Manager – Dorthea Hangaard

-Contact me about: our plan for stewarding Conservancy nature reserves and easements including our Citizen Science Stewardship Program.
+Contact me about: Our plan for stewarding Conservancy nature reserves and easements including our Citizen Science Stewardship Program.
 I'm here to help Frog Call Monitors, Land Stewards, Plant Monitors, and Water Quality teams with your activities.
 Stewardship fundraising, grant administration, publicity and communication, and community partnerships are all on my beat.
-Special Project: Sundial Creek
+Special Projects: Sundial Creek, Copeland Forest Friends.

 Ecologist – David Hawke